Kitware/vtk-examples/src/Python/Utilities/Animation.md

 ### Description

-This example uses a timer to move a sphere across a scene.
+This example demonstrates how to create a simple animation.
+A timer is used to move a sphere across a scene.

-* Contributed by: Bryan Conrad